· web development · 6 min read

 When a component is first generated and added to the DOM, it enters the mounting phase.
 The following hooks and events are accessible during this stage:

-• The first hook to be called during the Mounting phase is constructor().
-It is used to bind methods to the component’s instance and set the component’s initial state.
+.
+It is used to bind methods to the component’s instance and set the component’s initial state. - Next, the

-• Next, the render() hook is used to create the JSX that will be added to the DOM.
+hook is used to create the JSX that will be added to the DOM. componentDidMount()

 When the state or props of a component are modified, the updating phase starts.
 The following hooks and events are accessible during this stage: